Planning and Public Policy Courses

 The scope of historic preservation has expanded significantly.
 An overview of historical evolution of the preservation movement in the United States, examining important public preservation regulations and programs and the economics of historic preservation.

-Focus on the role of economics in the role of environmental policy formation.
+Focus on the role of economics in environmental policy formation.
 Emphasis on applications to air, water, land use, and natural environments.

 10:762:460 Local Economic Development (3)